devvrath123/neuralnetworksfromscratch/README.md

 ## Working explanation

 The multi-layer perceptrons use fully connected dense layers, ie every neuron in a layer is connected to every neuron in the previous/next layers.
-The connection between each neuron is represented by a 'weight', and each neuron is biased.
+The connection between each neuron is represented by a 'weight', and each neuron is also 'biased'.
 The output layer is a SoftMax layer because this is a multinomial classification problem and the final probabilities need to sum up to 1.
 The output of a layer is the input of the next layer.

 Dropout layers turn off a random percentage of the neuron connections between 2 layers, only during training.
 This helps the network generalise, not memorise.